 Within 30 days you must file an Initial List of Officers and Directors.
 There is a $150 filing fee.

 You must also file for a business license and pay the Business Registration Fee.
 This fee is $500 for corporations.

-Nevada Registered Agent LLC can handle these filings for you:
+When Nevada Registered Agent LLC forms your corporation, we handle these filings for you:

 4. Annual Nevada Corporation Maintenance